Idksouls/TCP1101_Assignment/PART2.md

 1. Created the GameBoard.
 2. Spawn Alien in the center of the GameBoard.
-3. Created the Quit game function.
+3. Created the Quit Game function.
 4. Created the default game setting feature.

 ### Javier Austin Anak Jawa